 Anti-Semitism

-Jews have long been suspected of being responsible for the world’s ills.
-Even today, we continue to find anti-Semitism at all societal and educational levels, across the political spectrum.
-Everyone can draw from the deep arsenal of anti-Semitic clichés, from conspiracy theories about Jewish world domination or anti-Semitism under the cover of an alleged criticism of Israel to capitalism-bashing, criticism of the “the system” or demands for an end to the German “cult of guilt.”
+Jews have long been scapegoated for the world’s problems.
+Even today, antisemitism persists at all levels of society and education, spanning the entire political spectrum.
+People continue to draw from a deep reservoir of antisemitic clichés, ranging from conspiracy theories about Jewish world domination or antisemitism disguised as supposed criticism of Israel, to attacks on capitalism, criticism of the ‘the system’ or calls to end Germany’s so-called ‘cult of guilt’.

 Antisemitic codes and metaphors can be used consciously as well as unconsciously.
 Unconscious recourse to antisemitism is made possible by the centuries of circulation that have fed some of these codes into our society’s collective memory.
 Conscious recourse to antisemitic codes serves multiple purposes.
 It can circumvent a public outcry or even criminal prosecution.
 After all, open hatred of Jews is taboo in German society since the Shoah, when six million Jews were murdered in National Socialist Germany, and is a criminal offence under German hate speech laws.
 Yet, no matter if they are used consciously or unconsciously, antisemitic codes and metaphors function as a “dog whistle”: those who are able to “hear the whistle” know how to decipher the code and will understand anti-Jewish hate is being spread.